oracle/rwloadsim/docs/OLTP.md

 ## Setup and use of the oltp workload

-This is a complete oltp workload that uses the RWP\*Wordkload Simulator together with a comprehensive set of scripts allowing you to run several different types of tests against different types and sizes of databases.
+This is a complete oltp workload that uses the RWP\*Load Simulator together with a comprehensive set of scripts allowing you to run several different types of tests against different types and sizes of databases.

-If you have been using the demonstration found in the demo sub-directory of rwloadsim itself, you will here find a heavily expanded set of tests.
+If you have been using the demonstration found in the demo sub-directory of rwloadsim itself, you will find that the oltp workload is a heavily expanded set of tests.
 They include a broad set of oltp style "business transactions", some of which are somewhat realistic dealing with order processing, while others are completely artificial.